Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

-Kitty Hawk is best known for being the home of the Wright brothers’ first flight because the brothers conducted their famous flight experiments here.
+Kitty Hawk is a top-rated Outer Banks destination best known for being the home of the Wright brothers’ first flight because the brothers conducted their famous flight experiments here.
 Today, there’s just something nostalgic and magical about leaping off of the dunes that these legendary brothers did to help establish the era of flight travel we enjoy today.
-Kitty Hawk Kites is the largest hang gliding school in the world and has taught over 300,000 students how to enjoy the love of flight.
+Kitty Hawk Kites is the largest hang-gliding school in the world and has taught over 300,000 students how to enjoy the love of flight.
 The instructors here are so experienced that they are able to accommodate people who are blind, deaf, paraplegic, and have other physical challenges.
-Beginner, intermediate, and advanced instruction is available, and dune lessons are available to individuals who can run at least 10 yards.
-Dune gliding starts at $99 and lasts three hours, tandem gliding lasts 10-15 minutes and costs $159, and tandem mile-high rides last 30 minutes and cost $349.

 One of the best places to hang glide in Europe is Interlaken, Switzerland.
 Local guide companies here will tailor the flight to your needs and wishes to make it as calm or extreme as you like.
 Many of the flights here average 15-26 minutes, depending on the wind conditions.
 But plan on about two hours for the adventure to include transportation and instruction.
 Alongside your pilot, you just have to take between four and eight steps for the take-off, and passengers between four and 85 years of age have experienced these tandem rides.

 The Hawaiian Islands are an unbelievable place to go hang gliding, no matter what island you’re on!
 One of the best places to set off from though is Kahului.
 You’ll see tropical forests, the Pacific Ocean, rugged cliffs, and luscious plains as you rise above the earth and experience this popular tourist spot from above.
-Hang Gliding Maui is a local outfitter in Kahului that offers 30-minute lessons for $190, 45-minute lessons for $250, and 60-minute lessons for $310.
+Hang Gliding Maui is a local outfitter in Kahului that offers lessons.
 Helicopter and balloon tours are also popular ways to see Kahului from the sky.
 Don’t miss the Maui Swap meet, a popular street market here as well.

 Southern Turkey is a wonderful place to take a vacation, especially if you love expansive views and have a sense of adventure.
 When visiting Ölüdeniz, Fethiye, you can take off from Mount Babadag or the neighboring mountain peaks.
 After flying over the Ölüdeniz lagoon, you’ll land on an amazing beach that practically begs you to linger and relax.
 Here you’ll see amazing sites and enjoy a very pleasant climate, as well as professional and experienced flight instructors.
 The weather is often in the 70s and allows for many flying days per year.
 It’s so ideal that the annual Ölüdeniz Air Games are held here and feature everything from hang gliding to paragliding, skydiving, base jumping, and aerial acrobatics competitions.